KadenceNeuens/image-link-slider/README.md

 - [ ] Add indicator to show slider is draggable
 - [ ] Change config on react-spring for fluidity

-A simple image link slider built component for React.
+A simple image link slider component built for React.
 Uses react-router-dom for links, react-use-gesture for drag gesture scrolling, and react-spring for animation.
 Easily re-style to fit different use cases.

 ### Usage
 Where the slider is used, you can import a js array file with three fields: title, image, link

-title: Shown on hover on bottom label
+title: Shown on hover on bottom label\
-image: Path to image to be displayed in this block
+image: Path to image to be displayed in this block\
 link: Path to link when clicking through

 then pass the file through props as 'data'